arrow

 PSD3 is a proposed update to the second European Union’s Payment Services Directive (PSD2) that provides rules for the authorization and supervision of non-bank payment service providers (PSPs) in the EU.

 The PSD3 aims to protect consumers’ rights and personal information while fostering healthy competitiveness in the digital payments sector.
 It’s expected to empower consumers to share their data and contribute to the development and distribution of financial products and services.
-Since PSD3 is a directive, not the regulation itself, the PSD3 rules need to be transposed into the national laws of the EU Member States, i.e., countries belonging to the European Union.
+Since PSD3 UK is a directive, not the regulation itself, the PSD3 rules need to be transposed into the national laws of the EU Member States, i.e., countries belonging to the European Union.

 PSD3 vs PSD2: Key Changes, Updates, and Impacts Expected

-While PSD2 essentially transformed open banking, its implementation raised a number of issues.
+While PSD2 meaning essentially transformed open banking, its implementation raised a number of issues.
 These include an inflexible open banking approach and a lack of regulation in customer data handling.
 Besides, traditional banks tended not to meet requirements to a full extent, often interfering with providing their banking services within third-party applications in an intended format or just not providing third party access and refusing to participate in open banking operations.

 • Transparency in the financial industry.